-One needs to consume — daily — a minimum of 4 liters of water to keep the body hydrated and all the skin and digestive problems at bay.
-Not everyone is comfortable drinking this much water, so you can ingest more water-based foods instead.
-There are many veggies and fruits that contain a good amount of water to help keep you hydrated.
+The standard amount of daily water one needs to consume is 4 liters minimum to keep your body hydrated and all the skin and digestive problems at bay.
+Not everyone can drink so much water, so you can have more water-based foods instead.
+There are a lot of veggies and fruits that contain a good amount of water to help keep you hydrated.

 - CUCUMBER (96% WATER)

-Cucumbers contain 96% water, are rich in fiber and minerals, and are cool ???.
-They make a great treat during the summer, and however you have them – sliced, diced, whole — they will take away your thirst.
-Add them to your salads or sprinkle them with salt; they taste great any way you use them.
+Cucumbers contain 96% water, are rich in fiber and minerals and are cool.
+They make a great treat during summer and however you have them, they will take away your thirst.
+Add them in your salads or eat them with salt.
+They taste great!

 - WATERMELON (92% WATER)

-The reason watermelon ranks at the top of the water-filled fruits is that it contains 92% water and the rest is fiber, minerals, and nutrients.
+The reason watermelon ranks near the top of the water-filled fruits is because it contains 92% water with the remainder being fiber, minerals and nutrients.
 Aptly named, it can keep your thirst at bay even during the hottest summer days.
-Have them chopped with a little salt, or add to desserts, salads, etc.
+Have them chopped with a little salt or add in your desserts, salads etc.

 - SPINACH (96% WATER)

-Spinach is rich in lutein, potassium, fiber, and brain-boosting folate; just one cup of leaves contains 15% of your daily intake of vitamin E, an important antioxidant.
+Spinach is rich in lutein, potassium, fiber and brain-boosting folate and just one cup of leaves contains 15% of your daily intake of vitamin E, which is an important antioxidant.

 - ORANGES (87% WATER)

-Oranges are low in calories but full of nutrients such as vitamins A, B, and C, as well as calcium, magnesium, niacin, potassium, phosphorus, manganese, choline, selenium, and copper.
-This delicious fruit with its tangy flavor and uplifting aroma can prevent dehydration and promote overall health.
-Regular intake can boost your immune system, improve your skin, promote heart health, reduce cholesterol levels, and fight certain cancers.
-Have them raw or as toppings on oatmeal, salads, and cakes.
+Oranges are low in calories but full of nutrients, such as vitamins A, B and C as well as calcium, magnesium, niacin, potassium, phosphorus, manganese, choline, selenium and copper.
+This delicious fruit with a tangy flavor and uplifting smell can prevent dehydration and promote overall health.
+Regular intake can boost your immune system, improve your skin, promote heart health, reduce cholesterol levels and fight certain cancers.
+Eat them as a snack or use them as oatmeal toppings or in salads and cakes.

 - STRAWBERRIES (90% WATER)

 Strawberries are loved by many!
-They too are rich in water content and won’t be tough to consume because of their appeal and sweetness (provided you don’t grab the sour ones).
-They are great in smoothies, cakes, oatmeal toppings, etc., and desserts that incorporate strawberries are very popular.
+They too are rich in water content and won’t be tough to consume because of their delicious looks and sweetness (provided you don’t grab the sour ones).
+They are great in smoothies, cakes, oatmeal toppings etc. Making desserts using them is very popular.

 - APPLES (84% WATER)

-Apples are a nutritional powerhouse containing important nutrients such as vitamins C and B-complex (riboflavin, thiamine, and vitamin B6), dietary fiber, calcium, potassium, phosphorus, and several phytonutrients.
-This fruit boosts the immune system, improves digestion, promotes heart health, makes skin healthy, and improves vision.
-Since apples are rich in water and other vitamins and nutrients as well, they make a great energy booster.
+Apples are a nutritional powerhouse containing important nutrients, such as vitamins C and B-complex (riboflavin, thiamine and vitamin B6), dietary fiber, calcium, potassium, phosphorus and several phytonutrients.
+This fruit boosts the immune system, improves digestion, promotes heart health, makes skin healthy and improves vision.
+Since apples are rich in water and other vitamins and nutrients too, they make a great energy booster.

 - ICEBERG LETTUCE (96% WATER)

-Iceberg lettuce ranks at the top in hydrating veggies/foods thanks to its 96% water content.
-The sad part, though, is that it’s not very nutritious.
-Still, you should consider including it in your diet because of its high water and fiber content.
-It goes very well with chicken, burgers, salads, etc., and with other veggies.
+Iceberg lettuce ranks at the top in hydrating veggies, thanks to its 96% water content.
+The sad part is that it is not rich in nutrition, but you should have it because it is high in water content and loaded with fiber.
+It goes very well with chicken, burgers, in salads etc. and also with other veggies.